tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

     * `mean` : average number of time steps taken to simulate the computation time
     * `std_dev` : standard deviation in time steps of the simulated computation time

-<---
-%## Instructions

-%Create a ROS node and package that takes as input the list of line segments detected by the line detector, and outputs an %estimate of the robot position within the lane to be used by the lane controller.
-You should be able to run:

-%    duckiebot $ source ![DUCKIETOWN_ROOT]/environment.sh
-%    duckiebot $ source ![DUCKIETOWN_ROOT]/set_vehicle.name.sh
-%    duckiebot $ roslaunch dt_filtering_![ROBOT_NAME] lane_following.launch

-%and then follow the instructions in [](+fall2017_info#checkoff_navigation) for trying the lane following demo.

-%You should definitely look at the existing histogram filter for inspiration.

-%You may find [this](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/11-Extended-Kalman-%Filters.ipynb) a useful resource to get started.

-%### Workflow Tip

-%While you are working on your node and it is crashing, you need not kill and relaunch the entire stack (or even launch on your robot).
-You should build a workflow whereby you can quickly launch only the node you are developing from your laptop.

--->
 ## Drive Safe

 ![](images/cool_duck.gif)